 Claim count is the base.
 A team with 100 posts averaging five data claims each carries 500 promises.
 Stale probability depends on average post age and update frequency: an 18-month-old post never reviewed carries higher risk than a 6-month-old post refreshed quarterly.
 Cost per claim depends on complexity.
 Verifying a simple statistic against its source takes minutes.
 Re-sourcing an orphaned benchmark that has been retracted takes hours.
 Multiply across 500 claims and the content maintenance cost for a blog of that size starts to look like a line item that was never budgeted.

 The formula is straightforward.
-Most teams have never run it because they have never counted their claims.
+Teams have never run it because they have never counted their claims.
 They count posts.
 They count words.
 They count traffic.
 The dimension that determines their actual liability is the one no dashboard shows.

 How your team handles that question is more diagnostic than any content debt audit you have run.